-When an adventurer comes into contact with poison he must make an immediate Vigor roll minus the Strength of the poison (if listed).
+When an adventurer comes into contact with poison (at least a Shaken result if an attack) he must make an immediate Vigor roll minus the Strength of the poison (if listed).
 Failure means the character is Distracted in addition to any specific effects listed below.